sdruskat/cffio/docs/about/index.md

 This is where the **Citation File Format** comes in:
 You can create a "title page" for your software by providing a `CITATION.cff` file for your software!
-If you *add this file* to your software's source code repository, *update it* for each new version and *ship it* with your software, users can use the metadata from this file to **cite the software correctly**!
+If you *add this file* to your software's source code repository, *update it* for each new version and
+*ship it* with your software,
+users can use the metadata from this file to **cite the software correctly**!

+## Differences to other software metadata formats

+Differences between CFF and

+- CodeMeta
+- .bib

+!!! warning
+    TODO